LiteAVSDK/TRTC_Unity/SDK/README.md

   - A valid developer signature for your project

 ## Integrating SDK
-1. Download the SDK and [demo source code](https://github.com/LiteAVSDK/TRTC_Unity/SDK).
+1. Download the SDK and [Demo source code](https://github.com/LiteAVSDK/TRTC_Unity).
-2. Decompress the ZIP file and copy `/SDK` to the `Assets` directory of your project.
+2. Decompress the ZIP file and copy `SDK` to the `Assets` directory of your project.

 ## FAQs
 ### What should I do if a network access error occurs on Android?